BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 ---

-So far, we have understood what GraphQL is, it's advantages and compared it to REST.
-Furthermore, in the previous article, we setup our micro-blog's model and its database persistence.
+In the first part of this series, we understood what GraphQL is, it's advantages and even went ahead to compare it with REST.
+In the previous article, we did setup our micro-blog's model and its database persistence.
 Now, it’s time to start building out our GraphQL server.

 >If you haven't read any of the previous articles, use the links below to catch up:
 > [Part 1: What is GraphQL and it's advantages?
 GraphQl vs REST](/how-to-build-a-graphql-server-using-laravel-part-1) ,
 > [Part 2: Setup our Laravel Project](/how-to-build-a-graphql-server-using-laravel-part-2) ,
 > [Part 3: Setup our GraphQL Server & Playground in our project](/how-to-build-a-graphql-server-using-laravel-part-3)

 I hope you are as excited as I was writing this.
 Just to give you a heads up, currently, there are several packages / libraries that makes it easy to setup a GraphQL server using Laravel, but for this article, we’re going to use [Lighthouse](https://github.com/nuwave/lighthouse).

-To keep this tutorial simple, our GraphQL API will only allow us to retrieve the list of Users seeded and a specific user.
+To keep this tutorial simple, our GraphQL API will only allow us to retrieve the list of Users seeded in our database and details of specific user.

 ## Terminologies in GraphQL
-Before we begin setting up our GraphQL server, let's first understand a few terminoligies you would come across alot in "GraphQL World":
+Before we begin setting up our GraphQL server, let's first understand a few terminoligies you would come across in "GraphQL World":

 #### 1. Types
 Data models in GraphQL are respresented as `Types`an they are strongly typed.
 Every GraphQL server defines a set of types which completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema.